– - –

 According to past reports, Justo had attempted to blackmail and extort 2.5 million Swiss Francs (about RM10 million) from PSI over the release of these purportedly incriminating documents.

-Justo later admitted to the blackmail charges to the Thai police and provided information on the data from PSI that he had stolen when he left the firm in 2011
+Justo later admitted to the blackmail charges to the Thai police and provided information on the data from PSI that he had stolen when he left the firm in 2011.

 The documents leaked by Justo were published by whistleblower site Sarawak Report (SR), which is run by London-based journalist Clare Rewcastle-Brown.

-On August 4, police here confirmed that an arrest warrant has been obtained for the Sarawak-born Rewcastle-Brown for offences under Sections 124B and 124I of the Penal Code
+On August 4, police here confirmed that an arrest warrant has been obtained for the Sarawak-born Rewcastle-Brown for offences under Sections 124B and 124I of the Penal Code.

 Section 124B, which covers activities detrimental to parliamentary democracy, stipulates that those convicted under the law will be liable to a maximum prison term of 20 years.